UReason: Benchmarking Reasoning-to-Generation Alignment in Unified Multimodal Models: Conclusion

 \section{Conclusion}

-We introduce \bench{}, a diagnostic benchmark for reasoning-driven image generation in unified multimodal models, with $5$ verifiable tasks and a controlled framework comparing direct, reasoning-guided, and de-contextualized generation.
-Across $8$ open-source models, we observe a consistent \textit{Reasoning Paradox}: reasoning improves over direct prompting, yet retaining verbose intermediate thoughts can hinder visual execution, and conditioning only on the refined prompt often performs best.
-These findings suggest that progress requires not only stronger reasoning, but also a clean separation between planning and execution to mitigate contextual interference during synthesis.
+We introduce \bench{}, a diagnostic benchmark for reasoning-guided image generation in unified multimodal models, with $5$ verifiable tasks and a controlled framework comparing direct, reasoning-guided, and de-contextualized generation.
+Across $8$ open-source models, we observe that reasoning improves over direct prompting, the intended visual semantics expressed in textual reasoning are not always faithfully reflected in the generated images, and conditioning only on the refined prompt often performs best.
+These findings suggest that advancing UMMs requires not only stronger reasoning capabilities, but also more robust cross-modal alignment to ensure that inferred visual semantics can be reliably carried through the image generation process.